-Your first and continuous link with Social Security is your nine-digit Social Security Number.
-It helps us to maintain an accurate record of your wages or self-employment earnings that are covered under the Social Security Act, and to monitor your record once you start getting Social Security benefits.
+Your nine-digit Social Security number remains your first and continuous link with Social Security.
+It helps us accurately record your covered wages or self-employment earnings.
+We also use it to monitor your record once you start getting benefits.

 All documents submitted must be either originals or copies certified by the issuing agency.
 We cannot accept photocopies or notarized copies of documents.

-Get a certified copy of a document showing a birth, marriage or divorce that took place in the U.S.
+Get a certified copy of a document showing a birth, marriage or divorce that took place in the United States.

-If you are filing an application on behalf of someone else, you also must show us evidence of your relationship to, or responsibility for, the person for whom you are filing.
+If you are filing an application on behalf of someone else, you also must show us evidence of your relationship to, or responsibility for, that person.
 You must also show us proof of your identity.

 Free Social Security Services

-Some businesses advertise that they can provide name changes or Social Security cards for a fee.
-These services are provided free by Social Security, so do not pay for something that is free.
+Some businesses offer Social Security name changes or cards for a fee.
+Social Security provides those services and more for free.
+Do not pay for something we will give you free.
 Social Security is the best place to get information about Social Security.